 Robert SetterCommission Chief Executive, Public Service Commission

-Dr Chris SarraDirector-General, Department of Aboriginal and Torres Strait Islander Partnerships
+Dr Chris SarraDirector-General, Department of Seniors, Disability Services and Aboriginal and Torres Strait Islander Partnerships

 Mark Le DieuGroup Manager (Community Grants Hub), Department of Social Services